Fre0077/Transcendence/rebirth/ft_bunny/README.md

 	npm install fastify
 	npm install uuid

+	(if any package is installed but not found: `npm i --save-dev @types/<package-name>`)

 to build:
 	npm run build

 to launch:
 	npm run start

-VARIABLES TO DEFINE in .env
+--- VARIABLES TO DEFINE in .env ---

 PORT: The port on which the server will be listening on